hmrc/play-frontend-hmrc/docs/maintainers/upgrading.md

 ![components-horizontal](/docs/images/govuk-components-horiz.svg)

 We should first look at the components for which tests failed.
-It is also important to verify that there are no changes in the other components which were not flagged up by failing tests.
-Again, this situation might be mitigated by increasing test coverage with generative testing.
+It is unlikely that there are any changes in components for which tests dont fail, but a cursory verification of this in the diff would not hurt.
+If ever this is the case a missing test spec is more likely the reason.

 #### Examining Components for Failed Tests